 Inventing the Future

-Penn Engineering has created a page to host information for students, faculty and staff related to the School's response to the coronavirus pandemic.
+Visit this page to get information for visitors, students, faculty and staff related to Penn Engineering's response to the coronavirus pandemic.

 About Penn Engineering

 At Penn Engineering, we are preparing the next generation of innovative engineers, entrepreneurs and leaders.
 Our unique culture of cooperation and teamwork, emphasis on research, and dedicated faculty advisors who teach as well as mentor, provide the ideal environment for the intellectual growth and development of well-rounded global citizens.